Hermzy14/webteknologi/DESIGN.md

 ### Does the company have a color scheme?

-- Mainly black, white, with blush pink as main color.
+- Mainly black, white, with Light Blue as main color.

 ### Which colors are suggested by the theme of the site?